-Toothbrushes and standard floss does not always get between all of the tooth grooves.
-Plaque and tartar may therefore develop in hard to reach places.
+Toothbrushes and standard floss do not always get between all of the tooth grooves.
+Plaque and tartar may therefore develop in hard-to-reach places.
 Interdental brushes are shaped to reach into tooth grooves to remove plaque and debris, preventing bacterial colonisation and tooth decay.

 The brush heads are designed to clean teeth with ease, moving in between and gently moving out of tooth gaps and grooves for proper cleansing.
 Our dental hygienist can tell you more about using the interdental brush as an alternative to or alongside dental flossing at Advance Dental Clinic in Essex.